Maddilyn Goodwin - My Story

 Well it turns out I'm not really good at blogging.
 I definitely have a lot of respect for bloggers out there who are consistently writing on a daily basis, whose computer screens are their work desk, their life.
 It's a very creative job!
 And, very time consuming.
 So, consequently, I have not found the time nor the inspiration for much blogging after my initial go-get-'em motivation.
 But it's about time I told you our stories; those of the artists we are working with, and the story of A Sunburnt Country.
 So why not kick it off with me - the creator.

 Hi, I'm Maddilyn, but I prefer Maddi.
 I'm from Gladstone, QLD, Australia.
 I love cake and stroopwafels.
-I find hair really annoying.
-I'm a flutist but also an experienced barista.
-My interests include travelling, coffee, forest walks, keeping fit, yoga, and food.
+I'm a flutist but also a passionate barista and yogi.
+My interests include travelling, coffee, forest walks, keeping fit, yoga, listening to all kinds of music, and food.

 No headshots here.
 Just candid snaps and real moments.
 You can find all that boring formal stuff on my website.
 Above is a photo of me (left) with my gorgeous younger sister Emily on our family holiday in December 2016, around Christmas time.
 I am all about family.
 Ours is a family of seven - I have four siblings.
 Two younger brothers, a younger sister and an older sister.
 I was definitely never lonely growing up!
 Life could be pretty full-on, but I would not have it any other way.
 We're all "grown up" now, and really close, and it's amazing.
 And we're all so different!
 I am the only classical musician in my family, although my younger brother is an exceptionally talented drummer, guitarist, pianist and quasi-composer/arranger in a few bands (I sound exceptionally ordinary next to him), and my YOUNGER younger brother plays guitar too.
 My younger sister played clarinet in school and my older sister also plays guitar, but their career paths are quite a contrast.
 The support and love of my family is something that is so essential to my life and to who I am.
 I am so proud of my siblings and my parents for going for what they believe in, what they love, and always aiming high; this has absolutely influenced my ambition and what I'm trying to achieve in my career.